 “On the testimony of two or three witnesses a person is to be put to death, but no one is to be put to death on the testimony of only one witness” (Deuteronomy 17:6).
 Why were such harsh penalties in place for worshiping false gods?
 Although in our day, there exists a great emphasis on human rights and free choice, God's law is concerned with preserving purity and Godliness.
 By purging evil from the nation, holiness was protected.
 A bad apple spoils the whole cart as a saying goes.

 “The hands of the witnesses must be the first in putting that person to death, and then the hands of all the people.
 You must purge (put away) the evil from among you” (Deut 17:7).
 However, false witnesses were to suffer the fate they planned for their victims Deu 19:18 And the judges shall make diligent inquisition: and, behold, if the witness be a false witness, and hath testified falsely against his brother; Deu 19:19 Then shall ye do unto him, as he had thought to have done unto his brother: so shalt thou put the evil away from among you.
 Deu 19:20 And those which remain shall hear, and fear, and shall henceforth commit no more any such evil among you.
 Deu 19:21 And thine eye shall not pity; but life shall go for life, eye for eye, tooth for tooth, hand for hand, foot for foot.
-To understand this verse in line with Matthew 5:38 we should add Exo 21:23 And if any mischief follow, then thou shalt give life for life,… Matt 5:38 I say unto you, That ye resist not evil… God’s instructions of death was always to put evil away from the congregation.
+To understand this verse in line with Matthew 5:38 we should consider Deu 19:19 “as he had thought to have done unto his brother” also add Exo 21:23 And if any mischief follow, then thou shalt give life for life, … Matt 5:38 I say unto you, That ye resist not evil… God’s instructions of death was always to put evil away from the congregation.
 I do not claim to know all the answers only to quote the scriptures.

 Deu 17:8 If there arise a matter too hard for thee in judgment, between blood and blood, between plea and plea, and between stroke and stroke, being matters of controversy within thy gates: then shalt thou arise, and get thee up into the place which the LORD thy God shall choose ..
 This is the same as 2 Chronicles 19:10 yet in that verse many bibles have changed “between blood and blood” to “bloodshed”, “murder”, or other words.
 The instruction relates to family disputes as in Luk 12:13 “ And one of the company said unto him, Master, speak to my brother, that he divide the inheritance with me”.
 By changing the wording, many bibles as with other cases, change God’s instruction.
 Adding to or taking away.
 That is why I advocate the KJV.
 Check your bible and see.
 Deu 17:11 According to the sentence of the law which they shall teach thee, and according to the judgment which they shall tell thee, thou shalt do: thou shalt not decline from the sentence which they shall shew thee, to the right hand, nor to the left.